akayush1108/TalkWithChinky/README.md

 ## Installation Packages

-For the Chinky to listen to our voice/speech - `pip install SpeechRecognition` .
+For the Chinky to listen to our voice/speech - `pip install SpeechRecognition`

-To speak out or text to speech - `pip install pyttsx3` .
+To speak out or text to speech - `pip install pyttsx3`

-For advance control on browser - `pip install pywhatkit` .
+For advance control on browser - `pip install pywhatkit`

-To get wikipedia data - `pip install wikipedia` .
+To get wikipedia data - `pip install wikipedia`

-To get funny jokes - `pip install pyjokes` .
+To get funny jokes - `pip install pyjokes`

-Run those packeges in command prompt.
+**Run those packeges in command prompt.**